 Annual physicals usually don’t make you healthier.

-For your physical, your doctor may order tests, such as blood and urine tests, or an electrocardiogram (EKG).
+Your doctor may order tests, such as blood and urine tests, or an electrocardiogram (EKG).

 Sometimes, these tests are ordered for healthy people who have no risk factors.